kwynncom/code-fragments/shortwave/README.md

 Depending on the settings, I can hear radio wave "whistlers" from that output.
 Given the randomness and whistlers, I conclude that the microphone receiver is very electrically sensitive, and I am picking up atmospheric noise.

+WWVB puts out a distinctive pulse.
+I believe they said it ranges 17dB and the pulses (higher and lower power) last several 0.1s.

 https://www.nist.gov/time-distribution/radio-station-wwvb/wwvb-antenna-configuration-and-power
 https://www.nist.gov/time-distribution/radio-station-wwvb